mkipling/p/_b/principles.md

   Principles:
     - Left hand rule: always do the difficult part first.
     - Compound interest: pay attention to the growth that comes from early and consistent application of effort.
+    - If you don't use it you lose it: progress is temporary, and can be lost through neglect.
+Constant

 Balance means that no one aspect in your life can consume all others.
 It's the recognition that life is composed of a number of different priorities, none of which should hurt the others.
   Principles: